laro/Cilia/README.md

           var array = new Array(10) noinit  // No warning
           var array = new Array(10, 1.0)    // No warning
           ```
-        - With virtual memory, it is actually (almost) "free" to initialize with zero.
 2. [Integral promotions.](http://eel.is/c++draft/conv.prom)
     - Only allow safe ones,
       otherwise an explicit cast is necessary.